abhishekrajput001/Financial-Performance-Dashboard/README.md

 ## Overview:

-The HR Analytics Dashboard provides a comprehensive view of an organization’s workforce, focusing on employee attrition, demographics, and satisfaction trends.
-Developed using Power BI, it transforms raw HR data into interactive visuals that reveal key insights such as total employees, attrition count, attrition rate, active employees, and average age.

-The dashboard allows HR professionals to analyze attrition by department, education field, gender, and age group, helping identify critical areas of concern and workforce patterns.
-By visualizing data through charts, KPIs, and matrices, it enables strategic decision-making to improve employee retention, engagement, and overall HR performance.
+The Financial Performance Dashboard offers a comprehensive and interactive summary of a company’s financial outcomes.
+It presents key indicators such as total sales of 118.7M, total profit of 18.45M, total units sold of 1.13M, and an overall profit margin of 15.54%.
+These figures help evaluate the organization’s profitability and sales efficiency.
+The dashboard features multiple visualizations that make data easy to understand at a glance.
+A line chart shows total sales growth by year, while a monthly profit trend chart highlights seasonal patterns or fluctuations.
+The bar chart on profit by country reveals top-performing regions, with France, Germany, and Canada leading.
+Pie charts display sales distribution by product and discount band, helping identify which products or discount levels drive more revenue.
+With interactive filters for country, year, segment, and product, users can customize their view and analyze specific areas of interest.
+This dashboard helps managers, analysts, and decision-makers monitor business performance, track progress toward goals, and make strategic data-driven decisions efficiently.

 ## NOTE: